-The reason why devaluation occurs is due to trade imbalances.
-Using devaluation, it can reduce the cost of a country’s exports, which ultimately makes them more competitive on a global scale.
-However, imports would then increase in cost, causing domestic consumers to be less willing to purchase higher-priced goods from foreign businesses and instead purchase goods domestically at a lower price.
+The main reason why countries devalue their currency is due to trade imbalances.
+Using devaluation, they can reduce the cost of a country’s exports, which ultimately makes them more competitive on a global scale.
+Also, imports increase in cost, causing domestic consumers to be less willing to purchase higher-priced goods from foreign businesses and instead purchase goods domestically at a lower price.

-Also, the government may encourage devaluation if a large sum of government-issued sovereign debt exists.
-By reducing the value of the currency, it generally makes debt payments cheaper over time.
+Also, governments may encourage devaluation if they have a large sum of government-issued sovereign debt, which is hampering the economy.
+By reducing the value of the currency, it will make debt payments cheaper over time.

-For example, if the government needs to pay $2 million every month in interest on its current debt, if it devalues its currency, the interest payments lower, which will help with covering the interest.
-Particularly, if the government must pay $2 million to pay per month, and the currency is devalued by half, their debt may then only be worth $1 million.
+For example, if the government needs to pay $2 million every month in interest on its current debt, if it devalues its currency, the nominal interest payments are lowered.
+For example, if the currency is devalued by half, their interest payment in real dollars is only $1 million.

-Such a tactic would not work with bonds issued from a different country, as a devaluation on domestic currency would ultimately increase the cost of paying off foreign debt.
+Such a tactic would not work with bonds issued in a different currency, as a devaluation on domestic currency would ultimately increase the cost of paying off foreign debt.